 smartphone, tablet or computer.
 But that's not all.
 There are French

-speakers in your state.
+speakers in your state, and you can locate them.
 They may represent governments, businesses of

 What is the source of the threat, and how did you hear (read) about it?

 If not, what are the steps which will make it a final decision?